aristanetworks/avd-workshops/workshops/cicd-basics.md

         files: sites/site_1/group_vars/|sites/site_2/group_vars/
 ```

-In pre-commit we define our jobs under a `repos` key.
+In pre-commit, we define our jobs under a `repos` key.
 This first repo step points to the built-in hooks provided by the pre-commit team.
 Please note, you can use hooks from other organizations.
 In our case, the checks are fairly simplistic.
-The first hook checks to make sure our files don't have any trailing whitespace.
+The first hook checks to ensure our files have no trailing whitespace.
 The next hook, `end-of-file-fixer`, ensures every file is empty or ends with one newline.
-The check YAML hook validates any YAML file in our repository can be loaded as valid YAML syntax.
+Next, the check YAML hook validates any YAML file in our repository can be loaded as valid YAML syntax.
 Below is our workflow example leveraging the pre-commit action.
 This action will read the `.pre-commit-config.yaml` file in the root of our repository.
 The `files` key is used to only check files within specific directories.
-The setup Python action above the pre-commit step is only used to make sure we have a stable Python environment in this workflow.
+Finally, the setup Python action above the pre-commit step installs Python dependencies in this workflow.

 ```yaml hl_lines="9-13"
 ...